verbb/formie/docs/developers/custom-integration/payment-integration.md

 2. The user adds a Payment field to a form and selects that provider.
 3. `renderFieldHtml()` renders the provider’s Payment field template.
 4. `getClientModule()` registers any front-end module the provider needs.
-5. The front-end module mounts the provider UI and writes the token, payment id or authorization value into hidden Payment field inputs.
+5. The front-end module mounts the provider UI and writes the token, payment id or authorisation value into hidden Payment field inputs.
 6. During the authorize stage, the module can block submission if the payment UI has not produced the required value.
 7. `processPayment()` reads the Payment field payload, calls the provider API and returns a `PaymentDecision`.
 8. If the provider uses redirects, callbacks or webhooks, the integration handles the follow-up provider response and updates the payment record.